amitjavilaventura/genomics-notes/comparative-genomics/ensembl_multiple_genome_browser.md

 4. In the window to add custom tracks, either:

-    + Copy and paste the desired data to the text box, select the format of the data and click **Add data**
+    + Copy and paste the desired data to the text box, select the format of the data and click **Add data** (max. size 20MB, so data may have to be subset).
-    + Upload the file with the desired data, select its format (e.g., Bedgraph, Bigwig...) and click **Add data**
+    + Upload the file with the desired data, select its format (e.g., Bedgraph, Bigwig...) and click **Add data** (max. size 20MB, so data may have to be subset).

 5. Repeat the process for all the species shown.
 6. Explore the desired regions.

-For each custom track, the **max. size is 20MB**, so in most cases we will have to subset the data.
+7. Export the image.